chef/knife-ec-backup/README.md

 ## knife ec restore DEST_DIR (options)

+Restores all data from the specified DEST_DIR to an Enterprise Chef / Private Chef server.
+DEST_DIR should be a backup directory created by `knife ec restore`

 *Options*

   * `--webui-key`:
     Used to set the path to the WebUI Key (default: /etc/opscode/webui_priv.pem)

   * `--overwrite-pivotal`:
     Whether to overwrite pivotal's key.
 Once this is done, future requests will fail until you fix the private key (default: false)

+  * `--skip-users`:
+    Skip the restore of global users.
+This may cause organization uploading to fail if the necessary users do not exist on the Chef Server.

+  * `--concurrency THREAD_COUNT`:
+    The maximum number of concurrent requests to make to the Chef Server. (default: 10)

+  * `--skip-version-check`:
+    Skip Chef Server version check.
+This will also skip any auto-configured options (default: false)

+  * `--with-user-sql`:
+    Whether to backup/restore user data directly from the database.
+This requires access to the listening postgresql port on the Chef Server.
+This is required to correctly handle user passwords and to ensure user-specific association groups are not duplicated.
+This option will only work on `restore` if it was also used during the `backup`.

   * `--skip-useracl`:
-    Whether to skip downloading User ACLs.
-This is required for EC 11.0.0 and lower (default: false)
+    Skip download/restore of the user ACLs.
+User ACLs are the permissions that actors have *on other global users*.
+These are not the ACLs that control what permissions users have on various Chef objects.

-  * `--skip-version-check'`:
+  * `--only-org ORG`:
-    Whether to skip checking the Chef Server version.
-This will also skip any auto-configured options (default: false)

-Restores all data from a repository to an Enterprise Chef / Private Chef server.
+    Only donwload/restore objects in the named organization.
+Global objects such as users will still be downloaded/restored.

+## knife ec key export [FILENAME]

+Create a json representation of the users table from the Chef Server database.
+If no argument is given, the name of the backup is `key_dump.json`.

+Please note, most users should use `knife ec backup` with the `--with-user-sql` option rather than this command.

+## knife ec key import [FILENAME]

+Import a json representation of the users table from FILENAME to the the Chef Server database.
+If no argument is given, the filename is assumed to be `key_dump.json`.

+Please note, most user should use `knife ec restore` with the `--with-user-sql` option rather than this command.

 # TODO